aJClibre/feedback/README.md

 It uses fake server side so it's possible to test it localy with an explorator.

-Actually it is based on a Leaflet map but the goal is to deploy it on OpenLayers too.

 It's possible to manage user login.

 It requires :